Morning, Tuesday, 25th February 2020

 - Supporting the workforce and developing education and training.

 This timely conference follows the government response to the Promoting professionalism, reforming regulation consultation which is looking at proposals for achieving a more responsive regulatory system and to modernise the fitness to practice process.

-Further confirmed speakers include: Dr Rob Hendry, Medical Protection Society; Nicola Hill, Kingsley Napley; Dr Paula Holt, College of Health and Council of Deans of Health: and Dr Matthew Tuck, BMA.
+Further confirmed speakers include: Dr Judith Graham, Rotherham, Doncaster and South Humber NHS Foundation Trust; Michele Golden, Deputy Director of Safety and Learning, NHS Resolution; Dr Clea Harmer, Sands; Dr Rob Hendry, Medical Protection Society; Nicola Hill, Kingsley Napley; Dr Paula Holt, University of Derby and Council of Deans of Health; Dr Rinesh Parmar, The Doctors’ Association UK and Dr Matthew Tuck, BMA.

 The agenda in summary

 - Opportunities for regulatory autonomy and streamlining the fitness to practice process;